aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

   trying to figure out how to support multiple architectures in the same cluster (that is, they may find it difficult to figure out that they need two provisioners)
+- This does require the (generic) provisioner validating webhook to "reach in" to the provider to do further validation, which is additional complexity (that said, it doesn't sound like this is unheard-of behavior in similar projects, either).